noopstudios/laravel-revenue-cat/README.md

 POST webhook/revenuecat
 ```

-The route name will always be `cashier-revenue-cat.webhook` regardless of the group.
+The route name will always be `revenue-cat.webhook` regardless of the group.

 ## Mobile App Integration